-Stevenson and Street used the cloud chamber apparatus of Fig. 18 (left) placed in a magnetic field.
+Stevenson and Street used the cloud chamber apparatus of Fig. 17 (left) placed in a magnetic field.
 The technique they used to trigger the camera of the cloud chamber had been pioneered earlier by Blackett (who got the Nobel for this technique among other things he did).
 They used Geiger counters which fired when a charged particle went through.
-The signals from the Geiger counters triggered the camera of the cloud chamber to take a picture of the cloud chamber.
+The signals from the Geiger counters triggered then the camera of the cloud chamber to take a picture.
 This way pictures were taken only when particles went through and not at random.

 Stevenson and Street designed their apparatus to select slow particles which stopped in the cloud chamber.
-This way they could clearly measure well both the track momentum (they bend a lot) as well as the track ionization ( $\sim 1/\beta^2$ ) by measuring the droplet density of the tracks.
-The trigger condition to record a picture were that Geiger counters 1, 2, 3 had fired but Geiger 4 had not fired $(1 \cdot 2 \cdot 3 \cdot \overline{4})$ .
-This way the particle whose picture was taken must have stopped in the chamber.
-However, the average kinetic energy of cosmic ray muons is about 1 GeV.
-Muons of such energy would have penetrated the cloud chamber and would have exited firing Geiger 4 because the energy loss due to ionization in the cloud chamber is far less than 1 GeV.
-To slow them down a lead block was placed between counters 2 and 3.
-We assume that the thickness of the lead block was optimized to maximize the muons stoping in the chamber.
+This way they could clearly measure well both the track momentum (they bend a lot) as well as the track ionization ($1/\beta^2$) by measuring the droplet density of the tracks.
+The trigger condition to record a picture were that Geiger counters 1,2,3 had fired but Geiger 4 had not fired ($1 \cdot 2 \cdot 3 \cdot \overline{4}$).
+This way the particle had stopped in the chamber.
+To fix the energy range of the particle a lead block was placed between counters 2 and 3.